Do you know what bloggers want more than anything?

 Readers, please share so other bloggers put in the position of being asked for dofollow backlinks or nofollow SEO backlinks know the difference and how to create backlinks if they choose.

 Have you ever been put in the position I was?
 Have you ever been asked for dofollow backlinks or nofollow SEO links?
-I look forward to reading about your experiences in the comments section.
+I look forward to reading about your experiences with link building strategies in the comments section.